 IVR payment lines are also being favoured by consumers through improved experiences.

 Some reasons for this are:

-- 24/7: IVR Payment Lines can operate continuously, so customers can pay whenever is convenient for them.
+- 24/7: IVR Phone Payment Lines can operate continuously, so customers can make payments over the phone and pay whenever is convenient for them.

 - Confirmation: Customers can receive confirmation of the payment.
 For example, via SMS text, giving them an instant record of the payment made.